 And while many people think that a prepaid plan might restrict the number of talk and text minutes, that’s not necessarily the case.
 There are prepaid plans for basic devices with unlimited talk, text, and web.

 Set up an International Plan Before You Go Abroad

 One of the biggest shocks on a cell phone bill is the roaming and international voice and data charges when you come back from an overseas vacation or business trip.
 Make sure you set up an international plan before you travel to minimize these charges.

 Your carrier will also make sure your phone will work in the countries that you are visiting.
 Some companies like T-Mobile offer limited-speed data and free text for all countries.

 Haggle with Your Provider

-You will be surprised but this actually works.
-All you need is to have good negotiation skills, a clear understanding of your cellphone plan and other plans existing in the market.
+You will be surprised but this works.
+All you need is to have good negotiation skills, and a clear understanding of your cellphone plan and other plans existing in the market.
 Done properly it can help reduce your bill!
 But not everybody is skilled at this.

-We have helped millions of customers lower their cell phone bills who do not have time and know-how for this negotiation.
+We have helped millions of customers lower their cell phone bills who do not have the time and know-how for this negotiation.
 Sign up for BillTrim and let our cellphone experts take care of your bills.
 BillTrim can help you save at least $250 per year on your cellphone bills!